chasebk/code_IQSO_MLP/README.md

+# Improved Queuing Search Optimization for Global Search

-# How to read our repository
+## How to read our repository
 * utils: includes helper functions (objective functions used in meta-heuristic algorithms)
     * We have also built a framework for benchmark functions (such as unimodal, multimodal, composition, ...
 CEC 2014, ...)
     * Check it out: https://pypi.org/project/opfunu/